Courageous Cat and Minute Mouse: Merchandise

 In 1960, Simon Says Records released a 12" vinyl record entitled COURAGEOUS CAT in the story of “Around the World in a Daze” featuring Dal McKennon and Johhny Holiday performing all the voices.
 It runs for 24 minutes and is available to listen to on Youtube.

 Other items of merchandise from the early 1960s included a Courageous Cat Sliding Squares Puzzle, a Super Slate, a Collegeville Courageous Cat halloween costume including mask, at least two coloring books, and matchbooks.

 Later appearances

 Reruns of Courageous Cat and Minute Mouse were shown on Nickelodeon's Weinerville in the 1990s along with reruns of Batfink and both segments of The Alvin Show.

-In Germany and Austria the show was called Mirakulus und Supermaus, and was broadcast as part of the German children's television show Bim Bam Bino (1988-98) on Tele 5.
+In Germany and Austria, the show was called Mirakulus und Supermaus, and was broadcast as part of the German children's television show Bim Bam Bino (1988-98) on Tele 5.
 Some episodes were released on VHS and DVD.

-Film version
+Cancelled film

-In 2012 it was announced that Evergreen Media Group had acquired the rights to produce a live action/CGI film based on Courageous Cat, but as this has not manifested it is mostly likely no longer in development.
+In 2012, it was announced that Evergreen Media Group had acquired the rights to produce a live-action/CGI film based on Courageous Cat, but as this has not manifested, it is mostly likely no longer in development.

 Streaming services

-All episodes are currently available to watch on Amazon Prime in the US, and most are also available on stream services PROClassicTV and PlutoTV.
+All episodes are currently available to watch on Amazon Prime in the US, and most are also available on streaming services PROClassicTV and Pluto TV.